grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/00 End-of-test Summary.md

 ### Summary export to a JSON file

-Since version 0.26.0 k6 has had the [`--summary-export=path/to/file.json` option](/using-k6/options#summary-export) for local test runs.
-It exports some of the summary report data to a JSON file format.
+k6 also has the [`--summary-export=path/to/file.json` option](/using-k6/options#summary-export) to export some of the summary report data to a JSON file format.

 Unfortunately, the exported format is somewhat limited and has a few confusing peculiarities.
-For example, groups and checks are unordered.
-Threshold values are also somewhat unintuitive - they signify whether the threshold has been crossed.
-So, `true` is the "bad" threshold value, i.e. when the threshold has failed, and `false` is the "good" value...
+For example, groups and checks are unordered, and threshold values are unintuitive - `true` indicates the threshold has failed, and `false` that succeeded.

-We couldn't change the `--summary-export` data format because it would have broken backwards compatibility in a feature that people depended on in CI, so it still works how it used to.
-However, in k6 v0.30.0, we introduced `handleSummary()` - a new and better way to make JSON exports of the summary data, as well as any other format (CSV, XML (JUnit/xUnit/etc.), HTML, TXT, etc.) that may be required.
-We strongly recommend everyone to use `handleSummary()` instead of `--summary-export`.
-For more details, see the next section in this document...
+We couldn't change the `--summary-export` data format because it would have broken backwardbackward compatibility in a feature that people depended on their CI pipelines.
+Since k6 v0.30.0, the recommended approach to export to a JSON file is to use the [`handleSummary()` callback](#handlesummary-callback).
+The `--summary-export` option will likely be deprecated in the future.

 </Collapsible>